rafCodes/RoboGPT/README.md

 ## Software Extras

-During our development process, we switched from using the azure-cognitiveservices-speech package to using SpeechRecognition, REST API for text-to-speech, and VLC for audio.
-This was due to our Raspberry Pi using a 32-Bit OS and the azure-cognitiveservices-speech package requiring a 64-Bit OS and the Micorosoft Visual C++ Redistributiable for Visual Studio, with more information that can be found [here](https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/get-started-text-to-speech?pivots=programming-language-python&tabs=windows%2Cterminal).
+During our development process, we switched from using the azure-cognitiveservices-speech package to using Azure Speech Services through SpeechRecognition, REST API for text-to-speech, and VLC for audio playback.
+This was due to our Raspberry Pi using a 32-Bit OS and the azure-cognitiveservices-speech package requiring a 64-Bit OS and the Microsoft Visual C++ Redistributiable for Visual Studio, with more information about those requirements that can be found [here](https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/get-started-text-to-speech?pivots=programming-language-python&tabs=windows%2Cterminal).

 You can optionally install it to use the speech_to_text.py and text_to_speech.py that were replaced by rpi_speech_to_text.py and rpi_text_to_speech.py.